 The test this time was indulging his own style while balancing the space constraints of sharing a small two-bedroom with two kids.
 Luckily, he’s a decor optimist.

-“Sharing a small space with kids can be fun to bring whimsical elements into your everyday life,” Gunnar says.
+“Sharing a small space with kids can bring whimsical elements into your everyday life,” Gunnar says.
 “Think about things you want to be looking at for years to come.
 The day when our hanging crib comes down will be an end of an epic chapter but I love how our Seletti monkey lamps will remain, leaving a little bit of Royal’s infant hood imprinted in that space while giving room for it to evolve.”

 Yes, the hanging crib and playful monkey lamps are currently “hanging” out in the master bedroom, a nod to the urban jungle their son Royal now resides in.
 Gunnar picked the smallest bedroom with the largest closet to accommodate his wife’s clothes, and worked with one of his favorite vendors Gothic Cabinet Craft to create a custom 12-drawer, sky blue, captain’s bed to amp up the storage.
 Gunnar’s Minnesota prairie roots meet his surreal preferences thanks to a combo of Aimee Wilder wallpaper adorned with a portrait of Salvador Dali.